Posted in Storage , SSDs , Intel , Intel SSD 520 , SandForce , SF-2000 Buy the Intel SC2CW240A3K5 HD SSD 520 240 GB 2

 The advent of Intel making Sandforce based drives leaves me with very uneasy.
 Intel's reliability is second to none, but I need more than just an anecdotal review telling me that they've "fixed" the SF-2281.
 I've been burned on a small scale, and i've watched a fellow SMB integrator friend lose thousands of dollars in free labour trying to repair systems based on these drives.

-I'm looking forward to Anand's part two, using these drives in an Enterprise scenario - and hopefully he's got a machine doing heavy load testing in the mean time to better report on the reliability- or otherwise of these drives. nsanity Reply RE: ACK by ckryan on Tuesday, February 07, 2012 The Samsung 830 is maybe the finest consumer drive released in all of 2011.
-There is no shame in going Samsung, and in my mind, it's a fine alternative to almost every drive out there.
+I'm looking forward to Anand's part two, using these drives in an Enterprise scenario - and hopefully he's got a machine doing heavy load testing in the mean time to better report on the reliability- or otherwise of these drives.

 Samsung and Micron probably have to wonder how Intel gets all the press about their NAND being better.
 As far as I can tell, Samsung's 27nm Toggle in the 830 is pretty damn good.
 The Micron NAND used in Micron's own drives is fantastic, and of course Intel's top shelf NAND is good too.
 But only Intel gets the press for having excellent NAND in it's own drives.

 I don't think enough emphasis is placed on the NAND.
-You can't get a clear picture of NAND quality through benchmarking. ckryan Reply Sandforce brings performance to Intel by krumme on Monday, February 06, 2012 Exit Intel from the controller market.
-No wrapping in reliability, as rightfully as it is, can change that fact seen from here.
+You can't get a clear picture of NAND quality through benchmarking.

 Anyway, Intel can earn on the memory, as was probably the plan from day 1.
-We will see how profitability is here in 5 years time. krumme Reply Subject Comment Post Comment Please login or register to post a comment.
+We will see how profitability is here in 5 years time.

-Copyright © 1997-2012 AnandTech, Inc. All rights reserved.
+1 2 3 4 5 6 Next » View All Comments Post a Comment Copyright © 1997-2012 AnandTech, Inc. All rights reserved.
 Terms, Conditions and Privacy Information.

 Click Here for Advertising Information